 The IRS has announced the inflation-adjusted Code § 280F “luxury automobile” limits on certain deductions that may be taken by taxpayers using passenger automobiles (including vans and trucks) in a trade or business.
 For purchased automobiles, the limits cap the taxpayer’s depreciation deduction.
 For leased automobiles, the limits reduce the taxpayer’s lease expense deduction by an “inclusion amount” that is calculated to make the lease deduction substantially equivalent to the depreciation deduction that would have been available if the automobile had been purchased.

 EBIA Comment: Generally, the cost of acquiring and maintaining a company car for an employee may qualify as a deductible expense for the employer (which, in that case, is the taxpayer for purposes of this revenue procedure).
-The Code’s deduction limits and income inclusion amounts can significantly reduce an employer’s actual tax deductions, but for 2017 those deductions continue to benefit fully from the legislation that extended the additional first-year depreciation limit.
-After 2017, the legislation’s $8,000 increase in the first-year depreciation limit will begin to phase out, dropping to $6,400 for vehicles first placed in service in 2018, and to $4,800 for vehicles first placed in service in 2019, before phasing out completely in 2020.
+The Code’s deduction limits and income inclusion amounts can significantly reduce an employer’s actual tax deductions, but for 2019, the deductions continue to benefit fully from changes made by the Tax Cuts and Jobs Act, which substantially increased the maximum depreciation deductions for passenger automobiles and extended the additional first-year depreciation limit (sometimes referred to as “bonus depreciation”).
+Employers looking for the 2018 depreciation limits and inclusion amounts should note that the citation provided in this year’s guidance is incorrect; the 2018 limits and amounts were provided in Revenue Procedure 2018-25, and that guidance was subsequently amplified in Revenue Procedure 2019-13 by the addition of a safe harbor method of accounting for certain purchased automobiles.
 For more information, see EBIA’s Fringe Benefits manual at Section IV.B (“What Are the Tax Consequences of a Company Car?”).

 Contributing Editors: EBIA Staff.